 Do they have a City-issued registration number?

-A unit may not actively host short-term rental guests (staying for less than 30 days) without a City-issued registration number.
-A unit also may not be advertised for short-term rentals without a registration number issued by the Office of Short-Term Rentals included on the listing.
+A residential unit (home) may not actively host/advertise short-term rental guests (staying for less than 30 days) without a City-issued registration number (or with a complete application pending with the Office of Short-Term Rentals).

 Please note that both a business tax certificate (from the Office of the Treasurer and Tax Collector) and a short-term rental registration number (from the Office of Short-Term Rentals) are required.

 Even if a unit has a City-issued registration number, the permanent resident must continue to reside in the specific dwelling unit for at least 275 nights a year.

 Are they renting too many "unhosted" nights when they aren't there?

 Even if a unit has a City-issued registration number, they may not conduct unhosted rentals (where the resident is not present overnight during the guest's stay) for more than 90 nights per year.

 You may wish to contact other City departments for some common complaints associated with short-term rental activity.

 If it appears the issues noted below are also related to short-term rentals (rentals of less than 30 days), at a specific dwelling; and/or the short-term rental activity does not seem consistent with neighborhood character (e.g. more than five sets of distinct tourists staying at the same time), then please contact our Office as well (see "Filing a complaint" below).